 Hydro power is the single largest and cleanest source of energy in the Northwest.
+CETA recognizes the importance of hydro in fighting climate change.
+CETA amends the Energy Independence Act (EIA) to include federal incremental hydro as an eligible renewable resource.
 The Columbia and Snake river system traverses nearly 500 miles through four states, defining the lives of every person who relies on what they provide.
 It is a low-carbon, low-cost resource that is powerful enough to create jobs, sustain communities, and help us reach our clean energy goals.
 Through the Northwest hydropower system, massive salmon restoration projects have been made possible.
 These efforts are helping salmon recover despite poor ocean conditions and increased predation.